NeupaneSusan/image_search/README.md

 # imagesearch

-A new Flutter project.
+Image Search Project

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is about image searching using pixabay

 A few resources to get you started if this is your first Flutter project: